 - Body parts not being imaged may be covered with a lead apron or shield to limit exposure to the X-rays.

 - Once you are positioned, you will be asked to hold still for a few moments while the X-ray is taken.
 You may be asked to hold your breath at various times during the X-ray.
-It is very important to stay completely still while the X-ray is taken.
+It's very important to stay completely still while the X-ray is taken.
 Any movement may alter the image and may even require another X-ray to be done.

 - The X-ray beam is then focused on the area to be examined.